Steve-Fenton/stevefenton.co.uk/src/pages/about-me/recommended-reading.md

 ## <cite itemprop="name">Personal Kanban</cite>

 <span itemprop="author" itemscope="" itemtype="https://schema.org/Person"><span itemprop="name">Tonianne DeMaria Barry</span></span> and <span itemprop="author" itemscope="" itemtype="https://schema.org/Person"><span itemprop="name">Jim Benson</span></span>
-<span itemprop="description">If you want an effective way of organising your life, which also scales well to teams and organisations; this is the book to read.
+<span itemprop="description">If you want an effective way of organising your life that also scales well to teams and organisations, this is the book to read.
 You can also add other ideas to Personal Kanban, like the concepts from *Getting Things Done*, and it makes them work even better.</span>
 [Personal Kanban on Wordery](https://wordery.com/personal-kanban-tonianne-demaria-barry-9781453802267).

 </article><article itemscope="" itemtype="http://schema.org/Book">